All Episodes

 I'm calling from Joshua Tree.

-I'm somewhat familiar with Eric Drexler's work and I respect him as a colleague and a person that I had worked with in the past who has proposed nanotechnology.
+I'm somewhat familiar with Eric Drexler's work, and I respect him as a colleague and a person that I had worked with in the past who has proposed nanotechnology.

-I think that that's just another way of saying that these are technologies based on very minuscule scales and indeed free energy has to do with interactions with this zero point field which is really the What the 19th century physicists call the ether, or that which precedes the manifestation of matter and energy,
+And indeed, free energy has to do with interactions with this zero-point field, which is really what the 19th century physicists call the ether, or that which precedes the manifestation of matter and energy.

 And there have been a lot of words used for this.